joseph-allen/template-ds-project/README.md

 │   │── dev.txt        <- dev only packages, pip freeze > requirements/dev.txt
 |   └── prod.txt       <- prod only packages, pip freeze > requirements/prod.txt
 │
-├── src                <- Source code for use in this project.
+├── src                <- Source code for use in this
-│   ├── __init__.py    <- Makes src a Python module
-│   │
-│   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
-│   │
-│   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
-│   │
-│   └── models         <- Scripts to train models and then use trained models to make │       │                 predictions
-│       ├── predict_model.py
-│       └── train_model.py
-│
-│
-│
 ```

 ## Getting Started